 In this work, we ask the question: Can the flatness of moir\'e flat bands be itself topologically protected?
 A hint towards an answer follows from the pioneering work by Aharonov and Casher~\cite{aharonov1979ground}, who showed that a relativistic Dirac particle in a magnetic field has exactly $\Phi/\Phi_0$ zero modes of definite chirality, where $\Phi$ is the total magnetic flux through the lattice, and $\Phi_0$ the flux quantum.
 As a consequence, the zeroth Landau level of a Dirac particle remains perfectly flat even when the magnetic field is non-uniform.
 This perfect immunity against certain forms of disorder is tied to a chiral anomaly and a topological index that protects the net chirality of the system~\cite{katsnelson2007graphene}.
 The anticommuting chiral symmetry relates states of opposite energies, allowing the assignment of a proper chirality to all zero energy states, such as the zeroth Dirac Landau level.
 These states with definite chirality must remain strictly at zero energy, even in the presence of disorder, as long as the chiral symmetry is preserved.
 The same anomaly guarantees that the previous theory cannot be realized on a lattice since the total chirality of fermions on a lattice must vanish~\cite{nielsen1981no}.
 Therefore, a chiral Landau level must only appear as a surface theory~\cite{zhang2012surface} or within a valley isolated in momentum space.
 The latter scenario is relevant for the $K$ valley in both graphene~\cite{novoselov2005two} and TMDs~\cite{xiao2012coupled}.
 The chiral anomaly has remarkable consequences when it comes to the effect of disorder in the Landau levels of these materials: Provided the disorder does not couple the two Dirac valleys of opposite chirality, their zeroth Landau level is not broadened by disorder, unlike every other Landau level at a finite energy~\cite{kawarabayashi2009quantum}.
 A similar result is expected for Landau levels of quadratic bands, provided their $g-$factor is exactly two resulting from the Berry curvature at the band edge~\cite{dubrovin1980ground}.
 No anomaly or chiral Landau levels are expected for a gas of free electrons under a magnetic field, such as in $\rm GaAs$.

 With an external magnetic field, which is typically homogeneous, the additional protection due to the chiral anomaly has limited consequences.
 Only a slight broadening difference is seen in experiment between the zeroth and higher Landau levels in graphene~\cite{giesbers2007quantum}.
-In fact, in Hall systems, the protection by a chiral anomaly has little physical importance because the Landau level spread to cyclotron gap ratio can be efficiently reduced by going to larger magnetic fields.
-Contrast this with moir\'e materials, where there is no external magnetic field but rather a fictitious gauge field that arises from highly non-uniform interlayer couplings and where the spectral gap around the band of interest cannot be arbitrarily increased using an external experimental knob, and the protection provided by the index theorem can play a crucial role.
+In fact, in Hall systems, protection by a chiral anomaly has little physical importance because the Landau level spread to cyclotron gap ratio can be efficiently reduced by using larger magnetic fields.
+In contrast, moiré materials do not rely on an external magnetic field.
+Instead, they feature a fictitious gauge field arising from non-uniform interlayer couplings.
+The same couplings are responsible for the spectral gaps around the band of interest, which cannot be arbitrarily tuned using external fields.
+As a result, the protection offered by the index theorem can play a crucial role.